rilldata/rill/docs/docs/using-rill/metrics-dashboard.md

   - label: "Count"
     expression: count(*)
     description: ""
+    format_preset: "humanize"
   # Add more measures here
 ```

 Rill will ingest the dashboard definition next time you run `rill start`.
-For details about all available properties, see the metrics syntax [reference](../reference/metrics.md).
+For details about all available properties, see the syntax [reference](../references/project-files.md#dashboard-metrics).